davidcsterratt/retistruct/README.md

 Retistruct
 ==========

-/computational reconstruction and transformation of flattened retinae/
+_computational reconstruction and transformation of flattened retinae_

 Retistruct is an R package to morph a flat surface with cuts (a dissected flat-mount retina) onto a curvilinear surface (the a